tranhuuphucuong/a_maze_ing/README.md

 # AMazeIng

 This is a small video game about maze, create on Gosu library.
-You need to find the way to specific point in the maze to win the game
+Solve the maze yourself or play with friend.

 Classic mode             |  Multiplayer mode :-------------------------:|:-------------------------: